CX-Box/cxbox-doc/docs/features/element/microservices/microservices.md

     **Step4** Filter.

-    If the application lacks a filtration feature, it implies that the parameter associated with sorting would be absent.
+    If the application lacks a filtration feature, it implies that the parameter associated with filtration would be absent.

     This example demonstrates how to select filtering conditions for a field with the String type.
 For comprehensive information on all fields available for filtering, please refer to the article